 Your attorney was correct in stating that if you establish "payable on death" status (or transfer on death, as it is referred to in some situations) on your home, vehicles, bank accounts, investments, etc., you can avoid many of the costly and inconvenient processes required by the probate court and can accomplish some of the same benefits that are available through a trust.**

-[** Standard Legal is not aware of a generic or single document that is available for all assets where one simply lists his or her assets and then declares them "payable on death."
-For real estate to be "payable on death" or "Transfer on Death," one must prepare and sign a deed using the State required "magic language" to create the beneficiary status; for a vehicle, the "payable on death" language must appear in the State issued vehicle title or by utilizing the State issued paperwork.
-I would suggest using caution in simply signing a piece of paper that attempts to create "payable on death" status for assets that are owned via deed or title, as these assets generally require specific forms or paperwork to establish the payable on death status.]
+** IMPORTANT: Standard Legal is not aware of a generic or single document that is available for all assets where one simply lists his or her assets and then declares them "payable on death."
+For real estate to be "payable on death" or "Transfer on Death," one must prepare and sign a deed using the state-required "magic language" to create the beneficiary status; for a vehicle, the "payable on death" language must appear in the state-issued vehicle title or by utilizing the state-issued paperwork.
+We suggest using caution in simply signing a piece of paper that attempts to create "payable on death" status for assets that are owned via deed or title, as these assets generally require specific forms or paperwork to establish the payable on death status.

 For example, most states now allow title in real property to be held in one's name, transferable on death to another person named in the deed (these are referred to as "Transfer on Death" deeds or TOD deeds).
 The greatest benefit of this type of deed is that no current ownership is vested in the person named as beneficiary in the deed - such ownership only occurs when the person named as owner on the deed dies.
 Then, upon death, ownership of the property vests in the person listed as beneficiary, thereby avoiding probate (although a probate case may, in some states, still need to be open so that an affidavit of death can be filed to establish the death of the person listed as grantor - but this takes only minimal effort and is not as costly as a "full" probate proceeding).
 The same benefit is available for vehicles, bank accounts and other assets that can be listed or titled as payable on death.